Nigerian Dwarf Goat: Profile and Information

 Buying a Nigerian Dwarf Goat

-If you would like to purchase your own Nigerian Dwarf goat outside Africa, the best place to begin is at any of their North American or global registries.
+If you want to purchase your Nigerian Dwarf goat outside Africa, the best place to begin is at any of their North American or global registries.

 At present, they are registered in five registries: